Apple Cider Vinegar Benefits and How to Use - Dr. Axe

 • Apple cider vinegar has become trendy due to its many health perks.
 It’s made from apple cider that has been fermented, producing healthy probiotics and enzymes and significantly slashing sugar and calories — and those aren’t the only apple cider vinegar benefits.

-• Apple cider vinegar helps improve weight loss, reduce blood pressure and cholesterol, stabilize blood sugar for people with type 2 diabetes, enhance skin health, and relieve acid reflux symptoms.
+• Apple cider vinegar benefits also include helping improve weight loss, reduce blood pressure and cholesterol, stabilize blood sugar for people with type 2 diabetes, enhance skin health, and relieve acid reflux symptoms.

 • How is apple cider vinegar used?
-The easiest way to use in mixing one to two tablespoons in a glass of water.
-Otherwise, use in salad dressings, detox drinks or DIY recipes such as facial toner or hair rinse.
+The easiest way to use is mixing one to two tablespoons in a glass of water.
+Otherwise, use it in salad dressings, detox drinks or DIY recipes, such as facial toner or hair rinse.

-• Opt for raw, unfiltered and organic apple cider vinegar with the mother still intact as this type of apple cider vinegar provides the greatest impact.
+• Opt for raw, unfiltered and organic apple cider vinegar with the mother still intact, as this type provides the greatest impact when it comes to apple cider vinegar benefits.

 • Remember to dilute apple cider vinegar in water, use it in moderation, and pair it with a nutritious diet and healthy lifestyle to maximize apple cider vinegar benefits.